traefik/traefik/docs/content/routing/entrypoints.md

     When a UDP router does not define the [EntryPoints option](./routers/index.md#entrypoints_2), it is attached to all available UDP EntryPoints.

-??? example "Defining only one entryPoint as default"
+??? example "Defining only one EntryPoint as default"

     ```yaml tab="File (yaml)"
     entryPoints: